fafeitsch/private-running-journal/README.md

 The private running journal is a modern desktop app used to track one's running training.

+The project is currently in a beta state.

 ## Features

-* __Design Philosphy__: All data is only stored on the desktop itself.
+* __Design Philosophy__: All data is only stored on the desktop itself.
 This is what sets this running journal apart from all the other similar apps in the web.
 * All data is stored as readable files in common formats.
 Thus, even without the app, the running journal's data is readable.
 * Creating and updating tracks
 * Creating journal entries after the training